krunalvora/blockchain-workshop/ethereum_voting_dapp/chapter1/README.md

 # Interact using a web page

-- Update index.js with contract's address
+- Update index.js with contract's address (returned by the deploy application code / available in the contract create block on Ganache desktop application)
 - Open `index.html` on your browser